sw1pgh/AI_Automation/readme.md

 - User --> [Prompt] --> `LLM` --> `Agent` --> `MCP` --> [Action Execution]

 > What is MCP?
-- Model Context Protocol (MCP) is a framework that connects LLM
+- Model Context Protocol (MCP) is a framework that connects LLM(s) to real-world-tools (like browsers, databases, APIs).
+-